Maya-Souza/travel_youtubers_and_tourism/README.md

 ---
 ![arizona](https://user-images.githubusercontent.com/109185207/217666606-07b32191-6740-49e2-a421-0cd3573fbd3f.png)

 - It becomes clear by looking at these graphs that there doesn't seem to be a clear correlation between views and interest over time on Google Trends.
 However, these plots have too much information on them and it becomes hard to arrive at any conclusion with the "naked eye".
+A better approach is calculating the Pearson correlation and using heatmaps to visualize it more clearly.
+I plotted these heatmaps taking into consideration the whole data I had first (the 5-year period of the trends) and then just taking into consideration the years in which each place was the most viewed on YouTube to check if the correlation coefficient was any different.
+In order to do this, I created a new dataframe merging the weekly trends with the weeks in which there had been at least one video posted mentioning that place.
+These weekly views were added among all the videos.
+In order words, this correlation doesn't take into consideration weeks with zero views (where no videos were posted).
-The best approach then is using correlation heatmaps, as seen below:
+The results can be seen below: